What1s1ove/bs-content-challenge/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno/the-productowner-comes-and-says-we-need-to-rewrite-everything-from-node-to-deno.md

     SERVER_PORT: Deno.env.get('PORT'),
 ```

-But this time an error that was not received before.
+But this time it is an error that was not received before.

-Another reason, which Ryan regrets is security in NodeJS:
+Another issue which Ryan regrets is security in NodeJS:

 - V8 by itself is a very good security sandbox;
 - Had I put more thought into how that could be maintained for certain applications, Node could have had some nice security guarantees not available in any other language;